Damitwhy/Going-Bananaz/README.md

 I think I will leave it here for now and wait until we have a our first scrum.

+To read the pdf files on VSCode get the extension.. vscode-pdf

 # HAPPY CODING!!